lenuel/Disaster-Response-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thanks udacity and figure8 for this project.
+Thanks Udacity and Figure Eight for this project.